 Battery life.
 The receiving unit normally has rechargeable batteries.
 This allows you to pick it up and walk around your home.
 The time between charges is an important consideration.
 Nobody wants to keep charging a unit every couple of hours.
 Most decent baby monitors last around 6 to 8 hours before needing to be recharged.

 Temperature display.
 A very handy feature, especially if your baby’s room is cold in the winter and hot in the summer.
-Most units have this as an a feature.
+Most units have this as a feature.
 The optimum temperature for a baby to sleep is about 18°C (65°F).
 A room that is too hot or cold will keep your baby, and you, awake at night.

 Soothing sounds, lights or lullabies.
 Some units come with built in lullabies to help soothe your baby to sleep.
 Some let you plug in an MP3 player for your baby’s favourite tunes.
 A few even have a light show that will calm down an unsettled baby.
 These are normally controlled by the parent unit.
 These additional features are not ‘deal breakers’.
 But, they are handy options that you could consider.

 Finding the best baby monitor for your baby doesn’t have to be hard.
 However, you need to do your research.
-You don’t end up with a nice looking but useless baby monitor.
+You don’t want to end up with a nice looking but useless baby monitor.
 This is not to that all ‘ugly’ baby monitors are brilliant.
 Reliability, ease of use and range of relevant features are more important than style.
 An audio or video baby monitor will give you piece of mind.
 I hope the information on this website is of use to you and your baby.
 Good luck in your search.